Public Health

 - CCH’s mission as a large, urban public health system for the Chicago region makes it a natural leader in regional disease prevention, particularly in HIV and sexually transmitted diseases.
 CCH also diagnoses more cases of tuberculosis than any other hospital system in Illinois, and plays a key role in regional tuberculosis treatment and control.

-- RUMC’s new hospital tower that opened in 2012 features the Robert R. McCormick Foundation Center for Advanced Emergency Response, which encompasses an emergency room and hospital designed to respond to biological, chemical, or other mass casualty events in Chicago.
+- RUMC’s hospital tower that opened in 2012 features the Robert R. McCormick Foundation Center for Advanced Emergency Response, which encompasses an emergency room and hospital designed to respond to biological, chemical, or other mass casualty events in Chicago.
 Our hospital continues to play a key role in the regional response to COVID-19 infections.

 - RUMC was one of four Chicago hospitals that volunteered to care for Ebola patients during the 2014 Ebola outbreak, and RUMC continues to be one of 35 hospitals in the United States designated as an Ebola Treatment Center, maintaining a special intensive care unit to treat Ebola and other highly contagious diseases.